-Nature tourism invites people to explore an outdoor area and experience first hand its natural and cultural heritage.
+Nature tourism invites people to explore an outdoor area while connecting with its natural and cultural heritage values.

-Nature tourism's brand promise is the enjoyment of open air activity plus the chance to understand, appreciate and value the stories written in the landscape.
+Nature tourism promises the enjoyment of open air activities underpinned by the chance to both appreciate and also enquire further into the stories written in the surrounding landscapes.

 Follow our Twitter account "Nature_Tourism" for updates and insights into our work in helping land managers deliver on their promise of providing safe and meaningful heritage experiences.

-Above: Aboriginal people who care for their Country at Mungo National Park gathered for the opening of the Mungo Meeting Place in July 2011.
+Above: First Nations people who care for their Country at Mungo National Park gathered for the opening of the Mungo Meeting Place in July 2011.
 The Meeting Place includes re-created sections of Mungo's 20,000 year old human fossil trackways – the world's largest collection of ice age human footprints.